PrasadRP2000/Advance_Excel_Projects/README.md

-# Advance_Excel_Projects
+# ArchieStore_Analysis
-This repository contains a collection of advanced Excel projects.
-The projects contain data analysis and visualization.
-Each project includes documentation to help understand the logic and techniques implemented.
+This repository contains a comprehensive Excel-based project focusing on data analysis and visualization for the Archie Store.
+The project uses dummy dataset of sales and inventory to derive actionable insights and includes an interactive dashboard.